 How Is Moebius Syndrome Diagnosed?

 Moebius syndrome is generally diagnosed based on two clinical criteria: the appearance of non-progressive congenital facial weakness and an inability to move one or both eyes away from the nose.
-Also, an individual dealing with Moebius syndrome may display one or more of the following symptoms:

 What Causes Moebius Syndrome?